mbleichner/koti/README.md

 ## Motivation

-After trying NixOS, i was charmed by how nicely I could describe my whole system using config files.
+After trying NixOS, I was charmed by how nicely I could describe my whole system using config files.
 Unfortunately I wasn't able to stay with NixOS due to performance/technical issues that were unfortunately rooted in the way Nix works.

 So I went back to my beloved Arch and looked for similar solutions that would allow me to describe my whole system in a similar manner.
 There are a few, but none of them managed to get that